Why the choice of software pricing matters

 Per User

 This product pricing strategy is much more common.
-Essentially, a user subscribes to a plan and uses system X personally for so much dollar.
+Essentially, a user subscribes to a plan and uses System X personally for so much money.
 If anyone else connects, the price goes up.

 👍🏻The upsides are the same as with flat rate, there is no doubt as to what one is buying, plus revenue for the company increases as more users flock in, and it is easy to predict what payout to expect.
 This way of pricing products is understandable for customers and startups alike.

-👎🏻The downside is that many users can and will share their logins to access the program together for the price of one, plus companies may become discouraged, if they have to pay for individual subscriptions of every member of a numerous staff.
+👎🏻The downside is that many users can and will share their logins to access the program together for the price of one, plus companies may become discouraged if they have to pay for individual subscriptions of every member of numerous staff.

 🤔 Suitable for…